textpattern/textpattern.github.io/administration/preferences-panel.md

 Additionally, checks on approved comments will take place when an article is viewed on the front-side.
 If you encounter slowness when displaying articles with comments, consider disabling spam blocklists by removing the blocklist address(es).

 You can enter a list of domain names here, separated by commas.
-Potential blocklists can be found via [dmoz](https://www.dmoz.org/Computers/Internet/E-mail/Spam/Blacklisting/Lists/), but please note that it is your responsibility to ensure blocklists are fit for purpose.
+Please note that it is your responsibility to ensure blocklists are fit for purpose.

 ## Custom fields preferences